virl/vcdroid/README.md

 # vcdroid
 VCDroid is ViewController library for Android which fixes Activities and Fragments by eliminating them from your app.

+## Features
+* Modal dialogs with seamless animation.
+* NavigationController with stack of sub-controllers.
+* TabBarController for Material tabs.
+* ImagePickerController for importing photos from camera or system gallery.

 ## Why should I bother?
 Let's face it — Activities and Fragments are trash.
 And if you're coding for Android you always knew it — maybe just couldn't admit it.